 Although the documentary does not state it clearly, God did help since this tiny county miraculously freed itself from the grip of the Soviet empire.
 Plato is credited with saying, “Let me write the ballads of a country, and I care not who writes the laws.”
 The story of THE SINGING REVOLUTION is not only proof of Plato’s insight, but it also demonstrates the power of culture for good.

+THE SINGING REVOLUTION is the incredible documentary story of Estonia, a small country that, united by their 100-year-old love of singing, stood against the villainous Soviet Union.
+In the 1930’s, the Soviet Union conquered Estonia and killed thousands of people in cold blood and shipped almost half of the population off to Siberia to die.
+One third of those sent made it back after WWII.
+In 1991, the Estonians peacefully reclaimed their citizenship and kicked out the Communists through the singing of a 100-year-old poem entitled, LAND OF MY FATHERS.
 With testimonies from several key Estonians who stood up to the Soviet threat, this movie contains a strong moral worldview with some Christian content, including many songs that contain ask for the help of Creator God.
 It has documentary violence from WWII footage with no other objectionable content.
 “Let me write the ballads of a country, and I care not who writes the laws.”
 The heartrending story of THE SINGING REVOLUTION is not only proof of Plato’s insight, but it also demonstrates the power of culture for good.
 THE SINGING REVOLUTION is must viewing for everyone, especially children.